 The hallmark of our programs has been extensive travel partnered with academics.
 All of our study tours have ambitious itineraries.
 Most tours give you an overview, rather than an intensive experience.
-We are necessarily frugal including housing in pensions and hostels, train travel, and backpacks as the preferred luggage.
+We are necessarily frugal with accommodations, transportation, and tours.

 Am I eligible to go?You are eligible for most programs if you have at least a 2.50 Grade Point Average (GPA) or are in good standing at another college or university.
 Check with the OIE about special application requirements and study abroad opportunities.
 Our language specific based programs in France; Germany; Spain and Mexico require a minimum 2.5 GPA and our direct enrollment programs in Ireland, the United Kingdom, Australia, and New Zealand require a 3.0 GPA.
 A GPA of 2.75 is needed for the London Internship program.

-Do I need to know a different language?Four of our programs require some language ability.
+Do I need to know a different language?A few of our programs require some language ability.
 Students applying to go to Mexico: Oaxaca, Spain: Valladolid, Germany: Marburg, or France: Caen must have completed the equivalent of four semesters of college-level language courses.
+For some NSE locations there are language requirements.
+Please refer to the NSE site for these requirements.
 Other program sites have no language prerequisite.

 What programs are available at UWSP?Check out our Semester Programs.
 We offer a variety of programs!